Love and Loathing at the DNC

 The Breakdown: featuring encounters with Amy Goodman, Mehdi Hasan, Cory Booker & Karl Rove

 As we all know/felt/saw, this convention knocked it out of the park for Democrats.
 That also means, YES for: democracy, women’s rights, LGBTQ+ rights, a free press, continued forward movement on climate (not fast enough, not nearly, but so it is), continued forward movement on social and racial justice, on union momentum, voting rights and a chance for progressives to move their agenda forward.
-For migrants, I don’t know what all is in that bipartisan legislation that Biden tried to pass.
+For migrants, I don’t know what all is in that bipartisan legislation that Biden and Congress tried to pass.
 I assume more sanity than under Trump but also tighter enforcement of border control and less relief for struggling people coming from terrible circumstances.

 There are specific words to describe the horrors of all those things (we can agree they are horrible) and there are systemic reasons for them, but we do not need, via fuzzy thinking, to allow the worst of those in our politics here to bring them all home to roost and to grow and hurt people.

-We must fight this M@G@ insanity off and back and defeat it decisively so that it is done and so we can breathe and move forward in every other way.
+We must fight this MAGA insanity off and back and defeat it decisively so that it is done and so we can breathe and move forward in every other way.
 IMHO.
 We simply must.

 The polls are still tight (insane!) and being excited is not going to win this election.
 Translating excitement — or pragmatism — into action is.
 That is gong to take ALL of us.
 I have my first stack of letters to voters to write at home.
 How about you?